One of South America’s biggest winters in regards to precipitation was 2015. This also happened to be a very strong El Nino cycle.

-Let’s first take a step back and talk about what El Niño actually is and how it relates to skiing in South America.
+Let’s talk about what El Niño actually is and how it relates to skiing in South America.

 What is El Niño?

 El Niño occurs when the ocean temperature increases substantially in the Equatorial Pacific, as opposed to La Niña, which characterized by unusually cold ocean temperatures in the Equatorial Pacific.